 Plasma cutter technology has made great strides in the past decade and as each new improvement has hit the market, prices have continued to come down.
 There are now many quality choices at prices well within the budget of hobbyists and small business owners.

-Here are our picks for the best budget plasma cutters under $500 for 2021.
+Here are our picks for the best budget plasma cutters under $500:

 1. Reboot RBC-5000D